Mng-dev-ai/drf-turbo/docs/performance.rst

 Using Pydantic's benchmarking code, drf-turbo performs serialization, deserialization and validation nearly *eight times faster* than a standard django-rest-framework configuration.

+You can see a closed pull request to add this benchmarking code to Pydantic `here <https://github.com/samuelcolvin/pydantic/pull/3404>`_

 .. csv-table::
        :header: "Package", "Version", "Relative Performance", "Mean Validation Time"